 If you feel you need to meet with a professional in-person, I can provide referrals for other providers in the area.

 Do you accept insurance?

-Therapy is an investment in yourself and your well-being.
+Therapy is an investment in yourself (or your child) and your well-being.
 My services are considered "out-of-network" for insurance, meaning you are responsible for the fee at the time of service.
 This allows me to spend more time on your care instead of on the phone with insurance companies.

-Initial diagnostic evaluations are $255; Follow-up sessions are $175 for individual therapy and $185 for family therapy, all 50-minute therapy sessions.
-Longer sessions may be available upon request and are a slightly higher fee.
+Initial diagnostic evaluations are $265; Follow-up sessions are $195 for individual therapy and $205 for family therapy, all 50-minute therapy sessions.
+Longer sessions may be available upon request and are a slightly higher fee (additionally, shorter sessions may also be available upon request for a slightly reduced fee).
 I accept all major credit cards, including health savings cards.